JuliaPluto/featured/README.md

 ## New submissions

-Right now, while we are still building up the system, the Pluto featured notebooks are *invite-only*: you should only submit a PR if you received an email from us.
+Right now, while we are still building up the system, the Pluto featured notebooks are *invite-only*: you should only submit a PR with a new notebook if you received an email from us.
 In a couple of months, we will change the system to also allow applications from the public.
 So if you are interested in contributing, hold on!

+## Contributing to existing notebooks

+If you find a typo, bug, or another issue with an existing notebook, feel free to open a PR!

-## How to add/change a notebook
+# How to add/change a notebook

 To add a notebook, simply add the file to this repository!
 It will be picked up automatically.